-The goal of this knowledge article is to give you an overview of some of the most common ways users can customize Accounting Seed to meet their needs.
+The goal of this knowledge article is to give you an overview of some of the most common ways that Accounting Seed can be customized.

 A list view is a report of data that meets specific selection criteria.
 For example: "All Vendor Invoices that are unapproved" or "All Open Sales Orders."
 List views have completely flexible selection criteria and any data fields on the related object can be displayed on the list in any order you prefer.